CVHub520/X-AnyLabeling/docs/en/user_guide.md

 These actions can be accessed through the **Tools** -> **Object Manager** option in the top menu bar, opening the label management window.

-### 5.4 Label Type Conversion
+### 5.4 Shape Type Conversion

-`X-AnyLabeling` provides a label type conversion feature, allowing users to change label types through the **Tools** option in the top menu bar.
+`X-AnyLabeling` provides a shape type conversion feature, allowing users to change shape types through the **Tools** option in the top menu bar.
 The supported conversions include:

 - **Rectangular Box to Rotated Box**: Convert rectangular box labels to rotated box labels.
 - **Rotated Box to Rectangular Box**: Convert rotated box labels to rectangular box labels.